Pose Priors from Language Models: Experiments

-\para{Metrics.} As is standard in the pose estimation literature, we report per-person Procrustes-aligned Mean Per Joint Position Error (PA-MPJPE) in millimeters to evaluate the difference between the ground-truth (or pseudo-ground-truth) pose and predicted pose.
+\para{Metrics.} As is standard in the pose estimation literature, we report Procrustes-aligned Mean Per Joint Position Error (PA-MPJPE) in millimeters.
 This metric finds the best alignment between the estimated and ground-truth pose before computing the joint error.
 In the two-person setting, we focus on the \emph{joint} PA-MPJPE, as this evaluation incorporates the relative translation and orientation of the two people.
-For the per-person PA-MPJPE, please refer to \S~\ref{sec:supp-quant}.
+See Appendix~\S~\ref{sec:supp-quant} for the per-person PA-MPJPE.

-We also include the percentage of correct contact points (PCC) metric introduced by~\cite{muller2023generative}.
+We also include the percentage of correct contact points (PCC) metric introduced by~\citep{muller2023generative}.
 This metric captures the fraction of ground-truth contact pairs that are accurately predicted.
 For a given radius $r$, a pair is classified as ``in contact" if the two regions are both within the specified radius.
 We use the set of fine-grained regions defined in \cite{fieraru2020three} to compute PCC.
 The metric is averaged over $r \in {0, 5, 10, 15, ..., 95}$ mm.
-Please note that since these regions are defined on the SMPL-X mesh topology, we convert the regression baselines-- BEV and HMR2-- from the SMPL mesh topology to SMPL-X to compute this metric.
-Please see \S~\ref{sec:supp-pcc} for more details on the regions and on the mesh conversion.
+Since these regions are defined on the SMPL-X mesh topology, we convert the regression baselines-- BEV and HMR2-- from the SMPL mesh topology to SMPL-X to compute this metric.
+Please see the Appendix~\S~\ref{sec:supp-pcc} for more details on the regions and on the mesh conversion.

+Finally, we report the F1 of the LMM's predicted coarse region pairs.
+Specifically, we compute precision as the proportion of predicted pairs $(\mathbf{R}_a, \mathbf{R}_b)$ such that there is some ground-truth pair $(\mathbf{R}^*_a, \mathbf{R}^*_b)$ for which $\mathbf{R}_a$ overlaps with $\mathbf{R}^*_a$ and $\mathbf{R}_b$ overlaps with $\mathbf{R}^*_b$.
+We compute recall similarly as a proportion of ground-truth pairs.
+For datasets that do not provide contact maps, we define the ground-truth pairs from the ground-truth meshes, using a threshold on the minimum distance between regions ($0.01$ and $0.02$ for Hi4D and MOYO, respectively).
+We ignore chirality when computing these.
+For a pair of people we take the maximum F1 of the two possible orderings.
+This metric serves to evaluate the raw output of the LMMs without 3D optimization.